-Tucson is home to many Olympic and world-class swimmers.
-There is excellent swimming instruction, and a variety of teams here that compete at all levels.
+Tucson is home to many Olympic and world-class swimmers and divers.
+You will find excellent swimming instruction and a variety of teams here that compete at all levels.
 Go to the UA Rec for some basic instruction on lap swimming if you want to begin.
-Tucson pools are also an inexpensive way to swim.
+Tucson pools are also an inexpensive way to swim, and many are open year-round.

 Ford Aquatics Masters' Swimming Team practices on campus daily at the Hillenbrand Aquatic Center, and has groups that swim at different paces.
 All swimming levels are welcome; \$50/month for students plus the yearly \$45.00 U.S. Masters Swimming membership.
 Practices are held at 5:30 a.m., 12:00 p.m., and 6:30 p.m.
 Monday through Friday; Saturday practice times are announced each week.
-Workouts by day: Mondays: aerobic free/pull, Tuesdays: IM/kick, Wednesdays: sprint/fins and paddles, Thursdays: combo, Fridays: aerobic free/pull, Saturdays: V02 max/kick. http://fordaquatics.com/
+Workouts by day: Mondays: aerobic free/pull, Tuesdays: IM/kick, Wednesdays: sprint/fins and paddles, Thursdays: combo, Fridays: aerobic free/pull, Saturdays: V02 max/kick.